Red Nose Day 2015: Main event

 Orlando Bloom made a special appearance during the main show, kissing both Davina McCall and David Walliams.
 Barbara Windsor appeared later in the show, kissing Walliams in the Royal Box.
 Made in Chelsea's Jamie Lang also appeared on the show.

-During the main event the UK Government announced that they would match the money raised by UK schools up to £10 million.
+During the main event, the UK Government announced that they would match the money raised by UK schools up to £10 million.

 Walliams successfully attempted to break the world record for 'Most Kisses Received in 30 Seconds' and beat the minimum number of kisses required to earn the world record by 5, receiving 55 kisses.

 Presenters

 Appeal films

 It was announced on 3 March 2015 that Olivia Colman, Idris Elba, Peter Capaldi, John Bishop, Dermot O'Leary and Lenny Henry would front the appeal films for the 2015 telethon.

-Whilst filming his appeal films in Kenya, Dermot O'Leary was sleeping rough with three boys when a car swerved off the road and almost killed him and the three boys.
+Whilst filming his appeal films in Kenya, Dermot O'Leary was sleeping rough with three boys when a car swerved off the road, resulting in a near-accident for the group.